twilson63/aos-packages/packages/pipe/README.md

   end
 end

-local function myPatternMatcher(csvString)
-  -- Customize matching logic here; return true if it matches the desired pattern return csvString:find("pattern") ~= nil end

-pipe.receive(dataHandler, myPatternMatcher)
+pipe.receive({ From = "AO_Process_Id"}, datahandler)
 ```

 In this example, the receive function sets up a handler that waits for a batch of CSV data strings, uses myPatternMatcher to filter or match the data, then concatenates and parses them into a Lua table before calling your dataHandler.

 ## API

-pipe.send(dataTable, target)
+pipe.send(dataTable, target, options?)

-	•	Parameters:
+Parameters:

-	•	dataTable: A table of data to be converted to CSV.
+* dataTable: A table of data to be converted to CSV.
-	•	target: The destination queue or identifier.
+* target: The destination queue or identifier.
-	•	Behavior:
-Uses csv.createFromTable to generate CSV strings from dataTable, which are then pushed onto the queue for the given target.
+* options (_optional_):
+  - page-size: the number of rows to include in each page, default is 10,000
+  - labels: table array of specific properties from a table object you like to include

 pipe.receive(handler, patternMatcher)

-	•	Parameters:
+Parameters:

-	•	handler: A function that processes the parsed table.
-	•	patternMatcher: A function to customize the matching of piped data strings before processing.
+* patternMatcher: A table or function to customize the matching of piped data strings before processing.
-	•	Behavior:
-Receives a batch of CSV data strings, uses the patternMatcher to filter or match the appropriate data, concatenates and parses the matched CSV strings into a Lua table, and passes this table to the handler function.
+* handler: A function that processes the parsed table.
+* options (_optional_):
+  - format: 'key-value' or 'normal'

 License